vicsejas/fastapi-with-tailwindcss/README.md

 ### 7.- Run the TailwindCSS CLI build process

-This proccess will generate a "app.css" file inside a new static/css folder The "--watch" flag will make sure that the file is updated every time you make a change to your styles
+This proccess will generate a "app.css" file inside a new "static/css" folder.

+The "--watch" flag will make sure that the styles are updated every time you make a change in your files.

 ```sh
 npx tailwindcss -i ./styles/app.css -o ../static/css/app.css --watch